jj-studio/Backbone-JJRelational/README.md

 Read more at [The importance of reverse relations](#the-importance-of-reverse-relations)

 #### collectionType
 A string referencing a collection type which has been registered with `Backbone.JJRelational.registerCollectionTypes()`.
-Reade more at [About Collections](#about-collections)
+Read more at [About Collections](#about-collections)

 <a name="the-importance-of-reverse-relations" />
 ### The importance of reverse relations